sf-wdi-44/react-component-lifecycle/readme.md

 * Handle events in React
 * Look at the React documentation to learn more

-## Framing
-> 10 min / 0:10
+## Framing (10 min / 0:10)

 So far, we've used react components to build simple applications.
 We've added state and props and controlled data flow through them (using just the render and setState methods).
 In order to do more complex things, we'll have to use lifecycle methods.

 How do we get data from an API?
-Well we could drop in an AJAX call to fetch some data, but our component would likely render before the AJAX request returned with our data.
+Well we could drop in an AJAX call to fetch some data, but our component would likely render before the AJAX request finished.
 Our component would see that our data is `undefined` and either render a blank/empty component or throw an error.

 How would we animate a component? (i.e. a sidebar that usually lives off the page, except for when a hamburger menu is pressed.)
 We could write some code to animate the position of the sidebar, but how could we guarantee it was running after our Sidebar component's render method had been called?